-This course has 11 modules.
-At the end of each module you will find a multiple choice/fill-in-the-blank quiz.
+This course has 12 modules.
+At the end of each module you will find a multiple choice quiz.
 Each quiz has 10 questions and a 20-minute time limit.
-Each quiz is worth 0.5% - however, we will only include your top 10 quiz scores in your final grade (i.e. the lowest quiz score will be dropped).
+Each quiz is worth 0.5% - however, we will only include your top 10 quiz scores in your final grade (i.e. the lowest two quiz scores will be dropped).